xpack/web-jekyll/_posts/releases/ricv-none-embed-gcc/2019-07-31-riscv-none-embed-gcc-v8-2-0-3-1-released.md

 The libraries are compiled with `-O2 -mcmodel=medany`.
 The nano version is compiled with `-Os -mcmodel=medany`.

-> Important: It is mandatory for the applications to be compiled with `-mcmodel=medany`, otherwise the link will fail.
+{% include important.html content="It is mandatory for the applications to be compiled with
+`-mcmodel=medany`, otherwise the link will fail." %}

 ## Known problems